openharmony/docs/en/device-dev/subsystems/subsys-boot-init-cfg.md

     ]
 }
 ```
-1. .cfg file: configuration file written in the JSON format.
+1. <strong>.cfg file</strong>: configuration file written in the JSON format.
 If the services or commands in it do not take effect, check whether the content format is correct.

-2. import: command used to import **.cfg** files.
+2. <strong>import</strong>: command used to import **.cfg** files.
 The files are parsed immediately after their path is parsed.

-3. example1.cfg: **.cfg** file to be imported.
+3. <strong>example1.cfg</strong>: **.cfg** file to be imported.

-4. serviceName: service name, which is user-defined.
+4. <strong>serviceName</strong>: service name, which is user-defined.

-5. /system/bin/serviceName: full path and parameters of the executable file of the current service, in array format.
+5. <strong>/system/bin/serviceName</strong>: full path and parameters of the executable file of the current service, in array format.

-6. jobName1: job name, which is user-defined.
+6. <strong>jobName1</strong>: job name, which is user-defined.